kenpusney/cra/README.md

 its predecessor).
 CRA will run these 2 requests one by one, create a user and then retrieves its profile.

+## Why golang

+ - **static linked distribution**: it is important this kind of tools runs on same platform without any dependency. golang provides the mechanism.
+ - **concurrency-native support**: goroutine are simpler than thread based concurrency.
+ - **better ecosystem for web applications**

 ## TODO

 - [ ] More options
 - [ ] Implement cascading
 - [ ] Add doc
+- [ ] Bypassing headers

+## Q &amp; A